Belkadi-widad/SmallJava_antlr_compilator/README.md

 # SmallJava_antlr_compilator

-A compilator made by ANother Tool for Language Recognition (antlr) in Java for the SmallJava  .
+A compilator made by ANother Tool for Language Recognition (antlr) in Java for the SmallJava in the environment IntelliJ IDEA Community Edition 2019.3.1 x64 .
 The goals of this project are  :

 - build the associate grammar for the SmallJava langage .